captionpoint/CaptionPoint-Server/public/will.md

 ---
 ## JAGGARD:
 Let me be frank.
+---
+## JAGGARD:
 I know you don’t have the funds to do this.
+---
+## JAGGARD:
 I do.
+---
+## JAGGARD:
 I know you don’t have the means to print.
+---
+## JAGGARD:
 I do.
+---
+## JAGGARD:
+You don’t have the rights to all the plays,
+---
+## JAGGARD:
-You don’t have the rights to all the plays, but I have already brought together a syndicate of owners to invest in this folio’s production.
+but I have already brought together a syndicate of owners to invest in this folio’s production.
+---
+## JAGGARD:
-Suddenly you have money, rights, texts, presses and nothing in your way but… an old blind man asking to be friends.
+Suddenly you have money, rights, texts, presses and nothing in your way
+---
+## JAGGARD:
+but an old blind man asking to be friends.
+---
+## JAGGARD:
 So…
+---
+## JAGGARD:
 Is there a deal to be made, gentlemen?
 ---
 ## HENRY: